It may seem like a strange time to chat about spring flowers…

-In Colorado mountain towns, when allium flowers are done blooming, you’ll see gardeners spray paint the finished blooms.
-(Check out the photo below for an example.)
+When allium flowers are done blooming, you may see gardeners spray-paint the finished blooms.

-I think this is a fun trick to keep colorful, round shapes after the petals fall off.
+I think this is a fun trick to highlight the colorful, round shapes after the flower petals fall off.

 You also can just snip off the dead blooms.
 That way, the plant can focus its energy on recharging its bulb for next season.